openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when internal processing errors occur, such as memory allocation or multithreading exceptions.
+This error code is returned for internal processing errors such as memory allocation or multi-threading exceptions.

 **Possible Causes**

-General kernel errors related to memory allocation, multithreading, etc. Specific causes may include: null internal objects, processing timeout, failure to obtain application information from package management, failure to acquire system services, reaching the upper limit of launched ability instances, etc.
+General kernel errors related to memory allocation, multi-threading, etc. Specific causes may include: internal objects being null, processing timeouts, failure to obtain application information from package management, failure to obtain system services, reaching the upper limit of launched ability instances, etc.

 **Resolution Steps**

 1. Verify whether the system has sufficient memory and whether the device's system version is abnormal.
-2. Check if too many abilities have been launched.
+2. Check whether too many abilities have been launched.
 3. Try restarting the device.

 ## 16000051 Network Error